MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     Type                | func
     ```

-    The `inference()` function is used with trained machine learning model to make predictions or generate outputs based on new, unseen data.
+    The `inference()` function uses a trained machine learning model to make predictions or generate outputs based on new, unseen data.

     ```sql
     -----------------------------------------------------------------------------------------------------------